Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 Self-hosting isn’t a return to the dark ages of sysadmin work.
 With tools like Coolify, the DX is genuinely close to what you get on managed platforms.
 You push to git, your app deploys.
 SSL just works.
 Databases are one click away.
 The difference is that you own the whole stack, you control your data, and you’re not at the mercy of pricing changes or platform decisions.

 Is it more work than Vercel?
-Yes, a little.
+Yes, relatively speaking.
 Is it worth it?
 For me, absolutely.
 The combination of cost savings, ownership, and the satisfaction of running your own infrastructure is hard to beat.
-Plus, you learn things about how the web actually works that managed platforms abstract away - and that knowledge makes you a better developer.
+Plus, you learn things about how the web actually works that managed platforms abstract away - and that knowledge, in my opinion, makes you a better developer.

 Happy hacking!